-- 15. Members of the Internet Society Board of Trustees, sitting members of the IAB, and sitting members of the IESG may not volunteer to serve on the nominating committee. - 16.
+4.16.
+Selection Process

 The Chair announces both the list of the pool of volunteers from which the 10 voting volunteers will be randomly selected and the method with which the selection will be completed.

-The announcement should be made at least 1 week prior to the date on which the random selection will occur.
+The announcement should be made at least one week prior to the date on which the random selection will occur.